Top Questions to Ask an Interviewer in a QA Testing Interview?

 Q #5) Who are you going to report to?

-Q #6) Organization structure?
+Q #6) Organizational structure?

 All of these questions and the reasons we are asking these questions are obvious.
 Hence, there is no need for any further elaboration.

-Also read => Manual and Automation Testing interview questions
+Also Read => Manual and Automation Testing Interview Questions

 Category 2: Culture Related Questions